 3. Shoddy Renovations and Improvements

-Another warning sign to buying a “lemon” home in NAPLES that you really need to heed is shoddy or slapdash renovations and improvements.
+Another warning sign to buying a “lemon” home in Sarasota that you really need to heed is shoddy or slapdash renovations and improvements.
 If you see that just one wall has been painted (obviously hastily and not very tidily), that is likely an indication that the seller is covering up something she didn’t want you to see, water stains or mildew maybe.
 In a case like this, you need to give it the smell test and look around for saggy ceilings and odd-looking areas in the drywall.

 Poorly laid tiles in the bathroom might not be a huge deal – it would cost you only a few hundred to re-do.
 But a bad job of laying parquet flooring in a large area will cost you more.
 And if a large deck or driveway has been done improperly, well, then you’re talking about thousands.

-Buying a home always has an element of risk in it, but you can keep that risk to a minimum if you pay attention to these 3 warning signs to buying a “lemon” home in NAPLES.
+Buying a home always has an element of risk in it, but you can keep that risk to a minimum if you pay attention to these 3 warning signs to buying a “lemon” home in Sarasota.